hybrid-intelligence/SHARPIE/README.md

   * `run` loads the needed informations for displaying the experiment page.
 * `forms.py` defines the forms needed for our experiment.
 By default only defines `ConfigForm` that is loaded in `views.py/config`
 * `websocket.py` main component of your applications that will take care of the communication with the user.
 By default only defines `Consumer`.
+* `settings.py` settings of your app and at leats app_name and app_folder

 ## Development installation
 * Git clone this repository
 * Install the requirements depending on what you want to try
 * Uncomment the apps you want to try in `mysite/settings.py` and `mysite/asgi.py`
 * Run `python manage.py runserver`

+## Create your own app
+* Run `sh create_app.sh [app_name] [app_folder]`
+* Add the folder name to INSTALLED_APPS in mysite/settings.py
+* Add the folder name to the urlpatterns in mysite/urls.py
+* Add the folder name to the websocket in mysite/asgi.py
+* In your new app, (at least) modify static/js/script.js and websocket.py to suit your needs!